Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 Here, I remembered last year's article in the Economist about their [NFT auction](https://www.economist.com/the-economist-explains/2021/10/21/why-we-are-selling-our-cover-as-an-nft).
 They also put a price tag of about 400€ on their NFT creation.

+I do not see how anyone can expect to run actually useful services on that foundation.
+Deployments at big cloud vendors come significantly cheaper and one would have to rethink common practices like continuous deployment.

 ## Takeaways

 This post got longer than expected, but it reflects my astonishment.